 Generally, there must be a physical as well as an emotional separation.

 If we decide you’re living separately and apart, your payment will be at the single payment rate.
 Only your income and assets will affect your payment eligibility and rate.

 You need to tell us when your circumstances change.
 This includes changes to your relationships.
 If you don’t, we may pay you the wrong amount and you’ll have to repay the money.
 There may be other penalties.

 To tell us about a change in your relationship, you may need to complete a form.
 The way you tell us will depend on which payment or benefit you get.

 When you start a relationship

 Contact our families line when you start a relationship if you get either or both of these payments:

 - child care assistance

-You’ll need your partner’s details including:
+You’ll need your partner’s details including all of the following: